 By Joyce Namutebi

-GOVERNMENT Chief Whip, Justine Kasule Lumumba wants former Vice President, Prof. Gilbert Bukenya to explain why he never attended the recent NRM Parliamentary Caucus retreat at the National Leadership Institute, Kyankwanzi.
+KAMPALA - Government Chief Whip, Justine Kasule Lumumba wants former Vice President, Prof. Gilbert Bukenya to explain why he never attended the recent NRM Parliamentary Caucus retreat at the National Leadership Institute, Kyankwanzi.

 Lumumba said on Tuesday that Bukenya never wrote to her to explain why he could not attend the caucus retreat.